 Next door, discover where our nation’s ﬁrst and highest military award for valor was presented (hint: Chattanooga) with a visit to the new Charles H. Coolidge National Medal of Honor Heritage Center.
 Kids will enjoy the interactive exhibits that totally immerse them in our nation’s history.

-Head over to the Creative Discovery Museum, where your kids can try out being an archaeologist, musician or outdoor adventurer through interactive exhibits.
+Head over to the Creative Discovery Museum, where your kids can try out being an archaeologist, musician, or outdoor adventurer through interactive exhibits.
 Dig for dinosaur bones at Excavation Station, play your own song on a steel pan from Trinidad and Tobago in Performing Arts Alley or learn to set up camp and build a fire at The Great Indoors exhibit!
-Mask and advance tickets are required.
+Masks are strongly recommended.
+Timed tickets are required.

 Next, let your kids (and kids at heart) become Rock Climbers and scale more than 30,000 square feet of indoor and outdoor climbing walls at High Point Climbing & Fitness.

 Enjoy dinner with a view at the Boathouse Rotisserie & Raw Bar, located on the Tennessee Riverwalk (around the two-mile marker from downtown) and started by locals Karen and Lawton Haygood.
 The restaurant provides a gorgeous view of the Tennessee River, outdoor patio dining, and an eclectic menu that includes traditional dishes, a variety of wood fire grilled house specialties, fresh juice cocktails, raw oyster bar, and much more.
 Dining at the Boathouse is a long-standing tradition for Chattanoogans.
 The outdoor patio provides a perfect setting for fresh air and physical distancing.